Brayden Point

 Brayden Point (born March 13, 1996) is a Canadian professional ice hockey centre playing for the Tampa Bay Lightning of the National Hockey League (NHL).
-The Lightning selected Point in the third round, 79th overall in the 2014 NHL Entry Draft.
-Point won back-to-back Stanley Cups with the Lightning in 2020 and 2021, leading the playoffs in goal scoring both times, including scoring the Stanley Cup-clinching goal of the 2020 Stanley Cup Finals.
+The Lightning selected Point in the third round, 79th overall in the 2014 NHL entry draft.
+Point won the Stanley Cup back-to-back with the Lightning in 2020 and 2021, leading the playoffs in goal scoring both times, including scoring the Stanley Cup-clinching goal of the 2020 Stanley Cup Finals.

 Playing career

 Major junior career

 Point was drafted in the first round, fourteenth overall by the Moose Jaw Warriors of the 2011 Western Hockey League (WHL) Bantam Draft.
 In his first full season with the club, he scored 24 goals and 57 points in 67 games.
 At the conclusion of the season, Point was selected in the fifth round, 167th overall by Traktor Chelyabinsk in the 2013 KHL Junior Draft.

 In his NHL draft year, Point led the Warriors in scoring with 36 goals and 91 points in 72 games.
 His play was rewarded by his participation in the 2014 CHL/NHL Top Prospects Game.
 Point was ranked 31st among North American skaters by the NHL Central Scouting Services.
-He was drafted in the third round, 79th overall by the Tampa Bay Lightning in the 2014 NHL Entry Draft.
+He was drafted in the third round, 79th overall by the Tampa Bay Lightning in the 2014 NHL entry draft.

 Point returned to the Warriors for the 2014–15 season, where he once again led the team in scoring.
 On March 26, 2015, the Lightning signed Point to a three-year, entry-level contract.
 At the conclusion of the season, Point joined the Lightning's American Hockey League (AHL) affiliate, the Syracuse Crunch.
 In nine games for the Crunch, he recorded two goals and two assists.
 He also went scoreless in two postseason games.

 In his final year with the Warriors, Point had 35 goals and 88 points in 48 games.